This website is best viewed on a PC.

 We have had the pleasure of speaking with several wonderful families, many of which have commented that our dogs look much different than most they have seen in their search for Alapaha Blue Blood Bulldog (ABBB) puppies.

-Here are the differences to help bring some clarity between the two Lana Lou Lane's bloodline, and Raoul "Ray" T. Coleman's bloodline also known as Cattle Rustler Kennels (CRK).
-Ray T. Coleman is also the president of the ABBA registry.
+Here are the differences to help bring some clarity between the two, Lana Lou Lane's bloodline, and Raoul "Ray" T. Coleman's dogs bloodline also known as Cattle Rustler Kennels (CRK).
+Ray T. Coleman, is also the president of the ABBA registry where he registers his dogs.

 Lana became part of the Certified Breeder's Program with the Animal Research Foundation (ARF) in 1986 upon registering the first Alapaha Blue Blood Bulldog.
 These Alapaha Blue Blood Bulldogs derived from her kennel named Circle L Kennels.
 There is no known documented evidence in existence prior to 1986 of an Alapaha outside of the Lane family.
-Ray Coleman of CRK proclaims that he first established the breed in 1979, and acknowledges Lana's granddaddy, PaPa Buck, as the original breeder of the Alapaha Blue Blood Bulldog.
-We have been fortunate enough to have spoken on more than one occasion with Lana's brother-in-law, Mayor Collins, as well as with her associate/trainer Marker R. Nicholas.
-They both shared their knowledge with us.
-They confirmed that Lana's granddaddy, PaPa Buck, never bred any dogs.
-Lana was the sole breeder of the Alapahas.
-On page four in her original kennel booklet Mrs. Lane states, "I've bred to very choice dogs over the years and culled closely, picking and choosing for any genetic or temperamental defects."
+Ray Coleman of CRK, proclaims that he had first established the breed in 1979, and acknowledges Lana's granddaddy, PaPa Buck as the original breeder of the Alapaha Blue Blood Bulldog.
+We have been fortunate enough to have spoken on more than one occasion with Lana's former brother-in-law, Mayor Collins, as well as with her associate/trainer Marker R. Nicholas MRN.
+They both shared their knowledge with us. *Marker, who is also the originator of the Old Southern Bulldog OSB, was recognized by the Animal Research Foundation for his role in assisting Lana, in the preservation of the Alapaha Blue Blood Bulldog from extinction*.
+They both confirmed that Lana's granddaddy, PaPa Buck, never bred any dogs.
+Lana was the sole breeder of the ABBB.
+On page four in her original kennel booklet, Mrs. Lane states, "I've bred to very choice dogs over the years and culled closely, picking and choosing for any genetic or temperamental defects."

 White English Bulldog/Old Southern White - Traits and Characteristics